 When I was in the field many accounts used this paper for for their printers and copiers.
 For an economy paper it is surprisingly dust free and jam free.
 If you want a ton of paper that is easy on the wallet this is the paper for you.
 This is the economy paper I’ve seen used the most with the fewest issues.
 If you can find cheaper paper than this I would not recommend it.
 The cheapest paper money can buy will have issues.
 This is one step above that and is reliable.

 When a laser printer gets special paper magical things can happen.
 Water proof paper.
 Tear proof paper.
 Transfer paper.
 Waterproof paper doesn’t work on an inkjet.
 But you can still write on it with a pen or pencil.
 Great for recipes, signs, business cards, or maps.
 Say goodbye to that laminator and save money by printing on your own waterproof and tear proof paper!

 Thicker TerraSlate Waterproof Tearproof White Copy Paper.
 Great for business cards!

 Waterproof & tear resistant Paper

-What would a post about paper be without mentioning labels?
-They come in many shapes and sizes.
-Of all the offices I’ve been in these are the most used, Avery 8160.
-Very reliable.
+Labels come in many shapes and sizes.
+Of all the office printers I’ve worked on these are the most used, Avery 8160.
+Very reliable and few jams.
 Be sure to use Avery’s free design and print software.
 Never waste labels again by only printing where you want on the labels!

 Paper is like a sponge and will absorb any moisture in the air around it.
 Basements or garages are not good places to store extra reams of paper.
 Although it is a good idea to store paper in its own container.
 In my experience, if the room is kept at a reasonable temperature and humidity it is fine to store the paper in a drawer or top of a cabinet.